mandychumt/Index-book/README.md

 (2) Searching
 "search.py" takes the data file (e.g. books.xml), index file (e.g. index.xml) and a string of keywords (separated by white space), and outputs the search result in an XML file. which lists the documents having all the keywords in at least one of the attributes and also the complete content of the attributes.

-Punctuations (except for apostrophe') will be removed for searching (i.e. "xs-lt%" is the same as "xslt").
+The search is case-insensitive and punctuations (except for apostrophe') will be removed (i.e. "XS-lt%" is the same as "xslt").

 e.g. python search.py books.xml index.xml "xml xslt" results.xml